TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 20/Proverbs 20.19.md

 ---

-He that goeth about as a tale-bearer revealeth secrets; Therefore company not with him that openeth wide his lips.
+He who goes about as a tale-bearer reveals secrets; therefore don't keep company with him who opens wide his lips.